htcondor/htcondor/docs/users-manual/time-scheduling-for-job-execution.rst

 between the execution machine's current system time and the job's deferral time.
 If the deferral time is in the future, the job waits to begin execution.
-While a job waits, its job ClassAd attribute ``JobStatus`` indicates the job is in the Running state.
+While a job waits, its job ClassAd attribute :ad-attr:`JobStatus` indicates the job is in the Running state.
 As the deferral time arrives, the job begins to execute.
 If a job misses its execution time, that is, if the deferral time is in the past, the job is evicted from the execution machine and put on hold in the queue.